griffin-school/intro-to-web-dev/angular_setup.md

 ```

 ## Add angular Controllers
+- Create an angular controller to handle your root page.
+  - I called mine `MainController`
+  - The root page shows a list of channels so this controller needs to get the list of all channels using the `resources` service
+- Create an angular controller to show a single Channel.
+  - I called mine `ChannelController`
+  - You need to create a new file for this controller in `/app/assets/javascripts/anguar/js/controllers`
+  - The controller will need to look up a channel given an `id` param using the `resources` service.

 ## Create Channel directive
+In web 2.5 and beyond most frameworks offer the ability to create custom html elements or *web components*.
+In angular, these components are called diretives.
+They give you the ability to create your own html tags like: `<channel></channel>`

+#### Create a custom directive to dispalay a channel.
+- I called mine `channel`
+- The javascript and html files go in the `/app/assets/javscripts/angular/js/directives` directory
+- Refer to codecademy's section on directives.
+- Remeber that the channel's title needs to be a link to the channel show page.

 ## Add angular views
+You will need to create views for the root page and the channels *show* page

+#### Root page view
+The root page view will use the `<channel>` directive to display a list of channels.

+Hints:
+- Use the `views/main.html` file you crated earlier
+- You need to wire up the controller using `ng-controller`
+- You will loop through all of the channels provided by the controller using `ng-repeat`

+#### Channel show view
+The root page will use the `channel` directive to display a single channel

+Hint:
+- Create a new HTML file: `/app/assets/javscripts/angular/views/channel.html`
+- You need to wire up the controller using `ng-controller`

 ## Add Angular routes
 We are transitioning our Reddit clone from Web 2.0 to web 2.5 which means that the client side is responsible for routing and template rendering.

 - Add an angular route to handle the angular root url `/angular`
+ - The controller for this route is your main controller
+ - The templateUrl for this route is your main view
 - Add an angular route to show one Channel `/angular/channels/5`
+   - The controller for this route is your channel show controller
+   - The templateUrl for this route is your channel show view